danprince/danthedev.com/posts/2023-01-08-norman-the-necromancer.md

 >
 > {% image "/img/2023-01-03-22-48-04.png" "An early mockup of how the game might look" %}

-This iteration of the jam was the first time I actually submitted a game.
-Let's look back at what worked, what didn't, and what I learned from building ["Norman the Necromancer"](https://js13kgames.com/games/norman-the-necromancer/index.html).
+This iteration of the jam was the first time I actually finished and submitted a game.
+I want to look back at what worked, what didn't, and what I learned from building ["Norman the Necromancer"](https://js13kgames.com/games/norman-the-necromancer/index.html).

 [[toc]]

 ## What Worked Well?
-Norman the Necromancer is a very simple game and I was able to finish the core gameplay in two or three days.
-I spent the rest of the jam designing levels, music, rituals and enemies.
-I was happy enough to have submitted a game, so it was a lovely surprise when Norman came in [3rd place](https://js13kgames.com/#winners).
-Something in there worked for the folks that played it too!
+I feel a bit uncomfortable patting myself on the back and saying "well done", but there were  positive aspects of the game and the development process that will influence the way I approach building small games in the future.
+Hopefully some of that can be useful to you too.

 ### 1. Visuals
-At the risk of blowing my own trumpet, I think the game looks great.
-Visuals can be one of the hardest challenges with a 13KB game and many of the traditional options leave you almost no room to make the game.
-Luckily for me, pixel art is one of the most efficient ways to pack detail into those precious bytes, and I love making pixel art.

-I managed to fit 83 sprites and a 96 character font into a 160x70 sprite sheet.
+Visuals are arguably the hardest part of making a game this small.
+For JS13K I usually generate my graphics with code, but this year I was resolute about using pixel art and managed to fit 83 sprites and a 96 character font into a 160x70 sprite sheet.

 {% image "/img/2023-01-04-22-48-38.png" "" %}

-For anyone that's curious, [Aseprite](https://www.aseprite.org/) is the program I use, and the blue rectangles are [slices](https://www.aseprite.org/docs/slices/) that define named sprites.
+I draw with a program called [Aseprite](https://www.aseprite.org/) and the blue rectangles are [slices](https://www.aseprite.org/docs/slices/) that define named sprites.
 I export the bounds of each sprite to a [JSON file](https://github.com/danprince/norman-the-necromancer/blob/cc9ba92ffd5f5bc19e0f5a0bbb38847b2651611e/src/sprites.json) so that I can refer to those sprites by name.
 TypeScript's [`resolveJsonModule` option](https://www.typescriptlang.org/tsconfig#resolveJsonModule) ensures that there's a compile  error if anything goes out of sync.

 It might seem odd to include a font, but it's almost impossible to render conventional text at this resolution without anti-aliasing creating a blurry mess.
 You _can_ render text above the canvas with HTML and a web font, but that ruins the low resolution aesthetic.
 I also happen to like making fonts and text renderers!

 Tweens and particle effects are both classic ["juice"](https://www.youtube.com/watch?v=Fy0aCDmgnxg) techniques that hide the static nature of these sprites.
-Instead of using animation frames for walk cycles, entities hop with a sinusoidal tween.
+Instead of using animation frames for walk cycles, objects hop with a sinusoidal tween.
 For almost everything else, I used particle emitters and burst them to show that something happened.

 <div style="display: flex; justify-content: space-around;">
 {% image "/img/norman-particles-bones.gif" "" %}